Categories

 Summary

 A rising stem ball valve is a type of ball valve.
 The rising stem has a long stem rising above the valve body.
-Rising stem ball valve is an on/off ball valve.
+The valve is an on/off ball valve.
 This valve can be used in a wide range of temperatures ranging between -200 oC and 815 oC.
 Rising stem ball valve manufacturers design the valve such that the ball and seat do not rub each other making them free from abrasion wear.
-As such, rising stem ball valves need low torque to open or close relative to other ball valves.
-Rising stem ball valves are made of strong metallic materials to help them mechanically strong and resistant to high temperatures.
-Some of the rising stem ball valve types include manual rising stem ball valves, actuated rising stem ball valves, top entry rising stem ball valves, and side entry rising stem ball valves.
+As such, they need low torque to open or close relative to other ball valves.
+They are made of strong metallic materials to help them mechanically strong and resistant to high temperatures.
+Valve types include manual rising stem ball valves, actuated rising stem ball valves, top entry rising stem ball valves, and side entry rising stem ball valves.
 Rising stem ball valves are used in different applications such as petroleum, natural gas, chemical industries, paper, and pulp industries, and steam power generation industries among others.
 Advantages of rising stem ball valves include self-cleaning, quick to open/close, versatile, durable, low torque operation, they can be cleaned, inspected, and repaired while in the field, abrasion-free and very strong.
 However, rising stem ball valves are expensive and they can only be installed in a vertical position.
 Nevertheless, the advantages and special features of rising stem ball valves outweigh the few disadvantages by great margin.